Revised February 6, 2022

 We act in accordance with the trust placed in us by participants.

-We aspire to create and maintain practitioner-participant alliances built on trust, safety, and clear agreements, so that participants can engage in inner explorations.
+We aspire to create and maintain practitioner-participant alliances built on trust, safety, and clear agreements, so that participants can safely engage in inner explorations.

 We respect the inner healing intelligence of our participants to guide their experience.